dsaidgovsg/airflow-pipeline/README.md

 See also http://spark.apache.org/docs/latest/running-on-yarn.html

+## Docker image

+You might have to `docker login` first before you can build any images.

+To change the environment variables, edit `docker-compose.yml` instead of `Dockerfile` without the need to rebuild the docker image.

+To start, use only the `docker-compose.yml` file i.e. `docker-compose -p afp -f docker-compose.yml up --build -d`

+To bring the containers up for development, use also the `docker-compose.override.yml`.
+This will additionally create a volume at `./dags` and mounted in the container at `/airflow/dags`, allowing you to do edit the DAG files directly on your development machine and having them updated with the container immediately.

 ## Deployment

-In a deployment scenario, since credentials are managed in environment variables, it is recommended that your env file or `docker-compose.production.yml` be stored securely.
+In a production deployment scenario, since credentials are managed in environment variables, it is recommended that your env file or `docker-compose.production.yml` be stored securely.
 Do not commit them to any source code repositories.

 ## Tests